gocode1702/headless-gatsby-multilang/README.md

 import { atomDark } from 'react-syntax-highlighter/dist/esm/styles/prism'; // <-- Import your favourite style
 ```

-If you want to override some styles from the original theme, you can do that by editing css rules in `src/components/Layout/SharedStyles/TextContainers.jsx`.
+If you want to override some styles from the original theme, you can do that by editing css rules in `src/components/Layout/Blog/ArticleBody/styles.js`.

-The related css block is commented as `/* Code block styles */`.

-If you wish to use another synthax highlighter, you can set your own `renderNodeRule` by following react-datocms' [documentation](https://github.com/datocms/react-datocms).
+If you wish to use another synthax highlighter, you can set your own `renderNodeRule` by following react-datocms [documentation](https://github.com/datocms/react-datocms).

 <br />